 He was working in one of the biggest laboratories in Science Are Us Corporation.
-He was in charge of a smaller section, and his crew, three of the finest scientists in the world, were doing their jobs perfectly.
+He was in charge of a smaller section, and his crew was three of the finest scientists in the world.
 They were secretly working on a project on the possibility of multiple universes.
-That was were the key was.
+That’s were the key was.
 The key to the great answers.

 His assistant was already there, adjusting the particle receptor.

 -Good morning.
 Jonathan took a sip of his coffee.
 He had dark circles under his eyes from lack of sleep.

 The rest of the crew was expected a bit later, but there was no reason to loose time.
 They were onto something big.
 If their calculations were right it could be one of the greatest breakthroughs in history of science.
 A peak hole through dimensions never before seen by man.
 Finally the sceptics would have to agree.
 Then they could start on the real subjects.
 Metaphysics.
 Eternal life.
 Proof of God’s existence.